uasal/uasal_development_guide/source/C++/testing.rst

 - Drill-down to header line-level views showing which lines are covered and which are not.

 The report makes it easy to monitor and address blind-spots in testing.

+As an example, the report for the MagAOX repository can be found here: https://magao-x.org/docs/coverage/.